 Special Educational Needs at Newlands School

-Our qualified, special education staff will conduct assessments at the admission stage, in cases where the parents identify potential learning difficulties, and after teacher referrals, where students’ difficulties have emerged through normal classwork.
-The school will cooperate fully with KHDA to implement UAE and Dubai policy on special needs access and support, once a child has been granted a place at the school.
+Our qualified, special education staff conduct assessments at the admission stage, in cases where the parents identify potential learning difficulties, and after teacher referrals, where students’ difficulties have emerged through normal classwork.
+The school cooperate fully with KHDA to implement UAE and Dubai policy on special needs access and support, once a child has been granted a place at the school.
 The school does not expect to be able to cater for children who are profoundly hearing- or visually-impaired, nor for children with severe learning and/or with multiple communication difficulties.

-The school will support students, once admitted, with a range of special needs across the spectrum covered by KHDA categories: behavioural, social and emotional; communication and interaction; sensory and physical; medical conditions or health-related disability; learning difficulties; gifted and talented, and disabled.
-This will involve addressing gaps in the basic skills of literacy and numeracy, early difficulties caused by adopting English as an additional language, mild dyslexia and dyspraxia, certain forms of autism, mobility difficulties and manageable difficulties in hearing and sight.
+The school support students, once admitted, with a range of special needs across the spectrum covered by KHDA categories: behavioural, social and emotional; communication and interaction; sensory and physical; medical conditions or health-related disability; learning difficulties; gifted and talented, and disabled.
+This involves addressing gaps in the basic skills of literacy and numeracy, early difficulties caused by adopting English as an additional language, mild dyslexia and dyspraxia, certain forms of autism, mobility difficulties and manageable difficulties in hearing and sight.

 - identify children who have SEN as soon as possible using a range of tests